alan-turing-institute/data-safe-haven/processes/provider-overview.md

 ### Package mirrors

-At Tier 3 and higher, package mirrors should include only white-listed software.
+At Tier 3 and above, package mirrors (copies of external repositories inside the secure Environment) should include only white-listed software.

-At Tier 2, package mirrors should include all software, one month behind the reference package server.
+At Tier 2, package mirrors should include all software, one month behind the server of the original package.
 Critical security updates should be fast-tracked.

-At Tier 1 and 0, installation should be from the reference package server on the external internet.
+At Tier 1 and 0, installation should be from the original package's server on the external internet.

 ### Inbound network

 At Tier 2 and 3, the analysis machines themselves are not accessible directly.
 Instead, only a small group of user devices are exposed to the network, termed "access nodes".
 These provide the remote desktop facilities used indirectly to access the analysis Environments.

-Only the Restricted network will be able to access Tier 3 and above access nodes
+Only the Restricted network will be able to access "access nodes" for Tier 3 and above.

 Tier 2 Environment access nodes should only be accessible from an Institutional network.

-Tier 1 and 0 Environments should be accessible from the Internet.
+Tier 1 and 0 Environments should be accessible from the open internet.

 ### Outbound network

-At Tier 1 and 0 the internet is accessible from inside the Environment, at all other tiers the virtual network inside the Environment is completely isolated.
+At Tier 1 and 0 the internet is accessible from inside the Environment.
+At all other tiers the virtual network inside the Environment is completely isolated.

 ### User devices